 ‘permanent and inseparable’ from him.

-Then does that mean that what is ‘existing’ in us that we call God, is really our Consciousness and that is who and what is us and our reality?
+Then does that mean that what is ‘existing’ in us that we call God, is really our Consciousness, and in this Consciousness there are many ‘rooms’?

 Man can know nothing without his Consciousness.